New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 Things are not so bleak for established players.
 It would, however, still be nice to be as agile and nimble as the neobanks and insurtech disruptors… That’s where digital makers come in.

-To do that, all you need do is empower a small team of your most innovative people with the technology that fintechs and insurtechs are exploiting, then watch them go.
-They are free to experiment and fail fast, bringing back the profits, and the learnings, to your firm.
+To do that, all you need to do is empower a small team of your most innovative people with the technology that fintech and insurtechs are exploiting, then watch them go.
+They are free to experiment and fail fast, bringing back the profits and the learnings to your firm.

 We call these people: digital makers.